mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 ![](img/editJASON.png)

-POST request: how to "Add a new item to the plates collection"
+**POST request: how to "Add a new item to the plates collection"**

 If you want to test the POST end-point, you need to click the row that will open it up.
 Now you have the ability to test the API request by pushing **Try it** - if the APIs are protected, you need to authenticate yourself by filling the Secret in.
 Once the single API is selected, in this area you can see the structure of the API and the data that are exposed.

-Below you can see the screenshot of a successfull requesto to our running API, we can see 200 as OK success status response code and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.
+Below you can see the screenshot of a successfull request to our running API, we can see 200 as OK success status response code and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.
 We sessucefully added a plate of "french fries" with its description and its price.

 ![](img/post-plate-added.png)

-DELETE request: how to ""Delete a plate from the plates collection"
+**DELETE request: how to "Delete a plate from the plates collection"**

 If you want to test the DELETE end-point, you need to click the row that will open it up.
 Now you have the ability to test the API request by pushing **Try it** - if the APIs are protected, you need to authenticate yourself by filling the Secret in.
 Once the single API is selected, in this area you can see the structure of the API and the data that are exposed.

-Below you can see the screenshot of a successfull requesto to our running API, we can see 200 as OK success status response code and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.
+Below you can see the screenshot of a successfull request to our running API, we can see 200 as OK success status response code and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.

 ![](img/.png)

 There are other actions that you can diretcly take on the test window.

-PATCH request: how to "Update a plate of the collection by ID"
+**PATCH request: how to "Update a plate of the collection by ID"**